tycobbb/react-native-training/a-project-setup/sections/a-brave-new-world.md

 `yarn.lock` is your dependency lockfile. it records the canonical versions for the packages you install, and makes sure you and the person next to you installs those same versions.

-`.babelrc` configures babel, the tool that allows you to use ES6 (and future) javascript syntax. babel compiles your code down to ES-whatever-is-needed-by-your-platform. if you need to add new javascript language features, you would add them here.
+`.babelrc` configures babel, the tool that allows you to use es6 (and future) javascript syntax. babel transpiles your code down to es-whatever-is-needed-by-your-platform. if you need to add new javascript language features, you would add them here.

 `.flowconfig` configures flow-type, a static type-checker for javascript. we'll skip this one for now.